 PASTORAL CARE Peter, or the Rev Arthur Sinclair, our Pastoral Assistant, should be informed of anyone ill at home or in hospital.

-SUNDAY BULLETIN ITEMS should be sent to the Church Administrator invernesschurch<at>gmail.com.
-Deadline Wednesday at 12 noon.
-Please keep items as brief as possible, and give a contact phone number and email.
+SUNDAY BULLETIN ITEMS should be sent to the Church Administrator at invernesschurch<at>gmail.com.
+Deadline is Wednesday at 12 noon.
+Please keep all items as brief as possible, and include contact details (phone and/or email).